Moodle accessibility statement

 Reporting accessibility problems with this website

-We’re always looking to improve the accessibility of this website, either through internal customisations (i.e Blackboard Ally, Moodle Accessibility Tool), or through engagement with the Moodle for core product capabilities.
+We’re always looking to improve the accessibility of this website, either through internal customisations (i.e Anthology Ally, Moodle Accessibility Tool), or through engagement with the Moodle for core product capabilities.
 If you find any problems that aren’t listed on this page or think we’re not meeting the requirements of the accessibility regulations, contact:

 We’ll consider your request and get back to you in 5 days.